jchen9619/Convolutional-Neural-Network-for-Messy-Clean-Room-Detection/README.md

 </p>

 **Conclusion** <br>
 Of the 10 test set images, the CNN model successfully predicted the status of 6.
-Two of the wrong predictions are misleading pictures of messy rooms that can easily be mistaken as clean, as they both show objects with clealry defined edges.
+Two of the wrong predictions are misleading pictures of messy rooms that can easily be mistaken as clean, as they both show objects with clearly defined edges.